The U of I Psychology Department offers Mindfulness Training (MT) Classes throughout the year to the general public

 Regardless of each person’s motivations for learning mindfulness, one can only expect to see results if they put the time and effort into practice.
 Practice can sometimes seem boring.
 Sometimes we become frustrated with the busyness of our minds.
 Sometimes we feel too tired.
 Sometimes we think that we don’t know how to practice mindfulness.
 Facing these and other obstacles is essential when embarking on a journey to cultivate mindfulness.

-This training approach depends entirely on your willingness to do home practice between class meetings.
-This home practice will typically include a daily mindfulness practice audio (@30-minutes), a mindful routine activity (e.g., brushing teeth mindfully), brief journaling in the workbook, and reading from the workbook.
-The first two weeks of the course asks participants to lay down daily and listen to a Guided Mindfulness Body Scan Audio that leads them through the practice each day.
 We appreciate how it is often very difficult to carve out time for something new in lives that are already very busy and crowded.
-However, the commitment to spend time on home practice is an essential part of the class; if you do not feel able to make that commitment, it would be best not to start the classes and wait till you are able to set 8-weeks aside with some time each day for practice.
+However, the commitment to spend time on home practice is an essential part of the class; if you do not feel able to make that commitment, it would be best not to start the classes and wait until you are able to set aside time for practice.